smohies/EBProject/README.md

 This project treats the API key for what it is, a publicly available API key.

 Being a public API key, no effort was done in order to conceal it.
+If this were a private API key, it would of remain hidden, never hard-coded, never saved in a file as to make it impossible for it to be "accidentally" commited into the online repository.
+The private key would of been stored **only** as a environment variable.

 ### Hardest Thing To Solve